Skip to main content

 Notice that we now have a list of all the locomotives programmed so far that are in our roster.

-DecoderPro.
-Which is basically put Locomotive in the roster
+programming in DecoderPro.
+Which is basically put Locomotive in the roster and assign an

-address and add it the roster, which are the two most often
+change the loco address and add it the roster, which are the two most often needed actions

 The classic DecoderPro offered a number of modes, most of which were often redundant and confusing showing how the user could edit the underlying file to make special application programming modes.
 The Comprehensive Programmer was the most popular for a long time until Advanced came along with added features.
 So now they've been combined in DecoderPro.
 Thus the Comprehensive Programmer with added Advanced features is the only other programmer that DecoderPro offers.